open-wc/form-participation/packages/form-control/README.md

 In order to make these features work in all browsers you will need to include the [element-internals-polyfill](https://www.npmjs.com/package/element-internals-polyfill).
 Refer to the `element-internals-polyfill` documentation for installation and usage instructions.

 ### `Value` & `checked`
 Any component that uses the `FormControlMixin` will have a `value` property that the element will apply to the parent form.
-If the element also has a `checked` property on the prototype (think checkbox or radio button) the element's value will only be applied to the parent form when the `checked` property is truthy (like native checkboxes and radio buttons behave)
+If the element also has a `checked` property on the prototype (think checkbox or radio button) the element's value will only be applied to the parent form when the `checked` property is truthy (like native checkboxes and radio buttons behave).

 ## Validation